 But guess what?

 You don’t have to expect anything from me, you have the opportunity to go and do your thing.
 I’m not a project you can take on.
-You’re not gonna make me see how I can have friends and create roots.
-You weren’t there with me when I went through hell.

 I’m not alone, but I’m not rooted.
 That used to bother me, maybe it still does, but I’m better off this way.